MonkeManX/monkemanx.github.io/content/articles/Numerical_methods.md

 {{< /info >}}

-We first calculate the derivatice
+We first calculate the derivative

 $$
 DF(x) =